"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 The first step you need to take is to install the WPForms Pro or Elite plugin on your blog.

-So, you need to buy WPForms Pro or Elite plugin from the official website, download, install and activate it on your website.
+So, you need to buy the WPForms Pro or Elite plugin from the official website, download, install, and activate it on your website.

-After the installation, you need to enter your license key in the required field.
+After the installation, you must enter your license key in the required field.

 Go to the WPForm website and log in with your account credentials.

-On the account overview tab page, you’ll find your account license key by clicking on the link.
+You’ll find your account license key on the account overview tab page by clicking on the link.

 To enter your license key in the required field, go to WPForms in your WordPress admin area and click on settings from the list.

-On the next page, enter your license key in the empty field area.
+Enter your license key in the empty field area on the next page.

 Don’t forget to scroll down the page to click on “Save Settings”